vnenkpet/japanese/database-generator/README.md

 # DICT Generator

-This utility takes the JMDICT in Json format and transforms it into a mongodb according to our schema needs.
+This utility script takes downloads the JMDICT vocabulary database in JSON format and transforms it into mongodb records according to our GraphQL schema needs.